 The way that you experience events indicate your internal processes, or working models.
 Individual working models, or the beliefs, thoughts and reactions to experiences, determine your feelings and behaviours.
 These cognitive processes become habitual and are developed over time.
 One of the biggest influencers to this working model is the attachments, or relationships, that we develop over time, and especially in our early caregiver relationships.

-Problem Development
+Suffering Development

 The messages we receive as we grow and develop come to inform our sense of self.
 If we receive messages that we are unworthy of love and care we will internalize those ideas and conduct ourselves according to our perceived defects.

 When our sense of self is inconsistent with what we expect, or what we feel other’s expect of us, we feel inadequate, ineffective, and unworthy.
 This develops feelings of shame and fear, promotes disconnection, and leads to toxic stress over time.
-If our internal working models propagate these negative emotions, our thoughts and behaviours will be self-destructive and will put strain on our relationships.
-Emotional disregulation is one such process of dysfunction.
+If our internal working models support these negative emotions, our thoughts and behaviours will be self-destructive and will put strain on our relationships.
+Emotional disregulation is one such process of suffering.
 A core objective of maturity is developing the ability to self-regulate, but this process is determined by attuned relationships and co-regulation early in life.
 If a child does not learn to self-regulate, they are likely to grow into adults that are often victim to their out-of-control emotional natures.

 If these habits persist unchallenged, we will negatively spiral, exacerbating our symptoms of metal health disturbances such as anxiety and depression.